omarsharif-gr/JavaScript-Core-1-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Omar
-- Your City:
+- Your City: Sharif
-- Your Slack Name:
+- Your Slack Name: Omar Sharif

 # Homework Details

-- Module:
+- Module: JavaScript
-- Week:
+- Week: 3